gayeongpark/gayeongpark.github.io/_posts/2024-07-15-Active-Directory-Lab.md

 - **Schema** defines every type of object that can be stored in the directory.
 It enforces rules regarding object creation and configuration.
 It serves as a rule-book or blueprint.

   - **Class object** : Represents the types of objects that can be created in the directory, such as User, Computer, and Printer.
-  - **Attribute object** : Refers to the information that can be attached to an object, such as Display name
+  - **Attribute object** : Refers to the information that can be attached to an object, such as Display name.

 - **Domains** are used to group and manage objects in an organization. (www.google.com)